taostat/taostats-docs/docs/Bittensor/glossary.md

 # Subnet:

 Short for "subnetwork."
-There are currently 32 subnets in the Bittensor network.
+As of August 2025 there are 128 subnets in the Bittensor network.
 [Subnets](doc:subnets).

 # Take: